MFloru/Bacchus-R1/Contents Industry Analysis/Acceptance among Western people.md

 *complete references saved as such in the Word file*

 *starting bluntly with stating that there is disgust seems too straightforward.
-I would add a couple of sentences about this acceptance and why it is important, for example(first draft):
+I would add a couple of sentences about this acceptance and why it is important, for example(first draft): A key challenge towards selling insects for human consumption will be people in the West accepting insects as a food source or not.
+A better understanding of why most people do not like insects nowadays can help finding creative solutions to make people accept insects*
+*=> agreed!
+I made minor modifications to your sentence:*

-A key challenge towards selling insects for human consumption will be people in the West accepting insects as a food source or not.
-A better understanding of why most people do not like insects nowadays can help finding creative solutions to make people accept insects.*
+A key challenge towards selling insects for human consumption will be people in the West accepting insects as a food source.
+A better understanding of why most Westerners do not like the idea of eating insects nowadays (FAO, 2013) can indeed help finding creative solutions to improve global insects acceptance.

-Let us put the currently observed Western disgust towards insect consumption  (FAO, 2013) in a historical prospect.
+Let us put the currently observed Western disgust towards insect consumption  in a historical prospect.

 *next to historical, should we also add the global context here, namely 2 billion non westerners eating insects around the world?*
+*=>Didn't we already talk about it in the introduction?
+I fear there will be too many repetitions.
+But I can put it i the first sentence if needs be*

 Agriculture was born in the Fertile Crescent, a region located in western Asia, ten thousand years ago before quickly spread to Europe.
 From a nomad hunter-gatherer way of life, men started to domesticate plant and animals to secure their food sources, thus became sedentary (Henry, 1997).